Email: smu.assignment@gmail.com

 d.
 Cost of capital

-7. It arises when there is a conflict of interest among owners, debenture holders and the management
+7. It arises when there is a conflict of

 a.
 Seasonal variation